How to avoid being restricted in what can be paid to your pensions

 Past the Tripwire

 The payment of a pension commencement lump sum (PCLS) would also not trigger the MPAA if the rest is put into a flexi-access drawdown scheme with no income withdrawn.
-Stewart could withdraw up to 25% tax-free cash, which would not affect the MPAA.
+Matthew could withdraw up to 25% tax-free cash, which would not affect the MPAA.
 He could access the PCLS in one go or as a series of withdrawals.
 If taken as a series of withdrawals, he could do this until his PCLS entitlement is exhausted.

 He can also consider how his and his wife’s assets are split.
 Together they should consider whether it would be appropriate for his wife’s pensions to be topped up and if her other assets should be accessed.
 By topping up her pension they will have the flexibility to either: